hudson-and-thames/mlfinlab/docs/source/online_portfolio_selection/pattern_matching.rst

 .. note::

-    Strategies were implemented with modifications from
+    Strategies were implemented with modifications from:

     - `Li, B., Hoi, S.C. and Gopalkrishnan, V., 2011.
 Corn: Correlation-driven nonparametric learning approach for portfolio selection.
 ACM Transactions on Intelligent Systems and Technology (TIST), 2(3), pp.1-29. <https://dl.acm.org/doi/pdf/10.1145/1961189.1961193>`_
     - `Wang, Y. and Wang, D., 2019.
 Market Symmetry and Its Application to Pattern-Matching-Based Portfolio Selection.
 The Journal of Financial Data Science, 1(2), pp.78-93. <https://jfds.pm-research.com/content/1/2/78.short>`_